 Get set for all-electric MINI in India as BMW opens pre-launch bookings

-Get set for all-electric MINI in India as BMW opens pre-launch bookings1 min read .
-Updated: 29 Oct 2021, 11:33 AM IST
+Get set for all-electric MINI in India as BMW opens pre-launch bookings

 The all-electric MINI Cooper SE claims to have a per-charge range of 270 kms while its compact proportions and solid drive traits could further enhance the enthusiastic drive quotient.